adunning/dissertation/03-wisdom-commentaries.md

 > I have primarily aimed to devote myself to tropology, so that passages of allegory may be saved for a particular case.
 And let not a casual observer accuse me of long-windedness; for it is pleasing not to take the duty of an expositor, but to revive the souls of a cloister with consolatory meditations, sometimes shaken by wrongful troubles, and sometimes wounded by its own arrows.[^tropologie]

-It should be no surprise that readers who have approached Alexander's commentaries looking for an encyclopedia or a more advanced version of the *Glosa* have come away disappointed, but that does not meant that they were any less innovative in their own day.
-There is great potential for reading them in the wrong way if one is unaware of their explicit function as a tool for pastoral care.

 [^tropologie]: *Super parabolas* Proem.6, Oxford, Jesus College, 94, fol.
 59rb–va, also quoted in @hunt:1984schools, 97:

     > Principaliter uero tropologie indulgere proposui. ita ut allegorie loca quedam specialiter reseruentur.
 Nec me prolixitatis arguat temerarius arbiter. neque enim expositoris officium tantum⸝ assumere libet⸵ set etiam consolatoriis meditationibus [59va] recreare claustralium animos⸝ non nunquam iniustis uexatos molestiis. non nunquam propriis sautiatos iaculis.

+It should be no surprise that readers who have approached Alexander's commentaries looking for an encyclopedia or a more advanced version of the *Glosa* have come away disappointed, but that does not meant that they were any less innovative.
+It has already been noted that Alexander took pains to work with speakers of Hebrew to improve his exegesis [@loewe:1958alexander; @hunt:1984schools, pp. 108–110].
+There is great potential for reading them in the wrong way if one is unaware of their explicit function as a tool for pastoral care.

 <!-- check @riedlinger:1958makellosigkeit, 320-333 for edition of Neckam CCant 1.6; cited in @holdsworth:1996two, p.
 156 -->